Conor Shanahan (IRL) in action during Drift Masters European Championship in Riga, Latvia on August 14, 2020

 Drifting works by intentionally putting a car in an oversteer state, where it overcomes the natural traction between the wheels and the road.
 The driver then controls this state, forcing the car to continue drifting until the turn is complete.

-People who enjoy watching drift racing say that they watch it because of the beauty of the drift, the stunning display of driver and machine, and also because they like to see the tires smoke, which is a big part of drifting.
+People who enjoy watching drift racing are often attracted by the beauty of the drift, the stunning display of driver and machine, and because they like to see the tires smoke - which is a) not really smoke, but more mist or dust created from the friction of rubber striking an asphalt surface; and b) not something that affects the scores in any way, but still looks really cool nevertheless.